 - Volume I Form.
 Volume I Form provides detail related to the updated Goals and Objectives for the North Central Texas region, efforts to minimize waste, reuse, and recycle, and commitments related to the management of solid waste facilities. - Volume II Form Tables.
 Volume II Form Tables provide an overview on various key solid waste topics in the region, including demographic projections, current and planned practices, facility adequacy, opportunities, recommendations, and other planning details.
 When applicable, Volume II Form Tables include references to Volume II Attachments, which provide additional detail. - Volume II Attachments.
-Volume II Attachments correspond with Volume II Form Tables, providing additional detail such as the methodology, key assumptions, and other relevant supporting information, as they apply. - Required Approvals.
-As a requirement for Attachment IV.B of Volume II, this section provides documentation of the public meeting required for final approval of the RSWMP. - Appendix A Regional Maps.
+Volume II Attachments correspond with Volume II Form Tables, providing additional detail such as the methodology, key assumptions, and other relevant supporting information, as they apply. - Appendix A Regional Maps.
 Appendix A provides a series of maps that represent Survey responses and key information on facilities within the North Central Texas region that are referenced throughout in the Volume II Form Tables and Attachments.
 These maps include: - o Map A-1: Survey Responses by Geographic Area - Map A-2: Landfills, Transfer Stations, and Citizen Collection Stations in the North Central Texas Region